 - Part II: – Preparation & compounds

 In 1953, the eighth edition of BP was published.
-In this edition titles of drugs and preparations were in English in lieu of Latin and metric system.
+In this edition, titles of drugs and preparations were in English in lieu of Latin and metric systems.
 Annually BP has been published.
-In BP 2007 monographs has been presented for material specifically used in the preparation of Traditional Chinese medicines.
+In BP 2007 monographs have been presented for material specifically used in the preparation of Traditional Chinese medicines.

 Its INN system symbol is Ph.
 Eur.
 It is Europe’s legal and scientific benchmark for pharmacopoeial standards.
 It helps to deliver high-quality medicines in Europe and beyond.
-It is a published collection of monographs that describe active and inactive ingredients, methods of analysis for medicines, descriptions of reagents, animal, human or herbal origin, homoeopathic stocks and homoeopathic preparations, antibiotics, vaccines as well as dosage forms and containers.
+European Pharmacopoeia is a published collection of monographs that describe active and inactive ingredients, methods of analysis for medicines, descriptions of reagents, animal, human or herbal origin, homeopathic stocks, and homeopathic preparations, antibiotics, vaccines as well as dosage forms and containers.
 It also contains texts on biologicals, blood and plasma derivatives, and radiopharmaceutical preparations.
 In 1969, the first edition of the Ph.
 Eur. was published which consisted of 120 texts.

 - Book Version: Available in English or French.